mailbox171/fctfoke-v04/readme.md

 NAME           TYPE           CLUSTER-IP   EXTERNAL-IP      PORT(S)        AGE fc-nginx-svc   LoadBalancer   10.96.25.9   152.70.173.212   80:31029/TCP   49m
 kubernetes     ClusterIP      10.96.0.1    <none>           443/TCP        110m
 ```

 Show the nginx welcome page in a browser, going to: http://EXERNAL-IP.

 You should see "our" greeting:

                     "*Hello from FCTFOKE Nginx container*"

 ## Horizontal Pod Autoscaler

-The OKE cluster has been generated with *metrics-server* enabled, which enables the Horizontal Pod Autoscaler capabilities.
+The OKE cluster has been generated by Terraform with *metrics-server* enabled, which enables the Horizontal Pod Autoscaler capabilities.

 To check that the metrcs-server is active, type the following command.